 The printing and publishing industries have been challenged by secular headwinds, which includes companies as diverse as newspapers all the way to specialty paper makers like Cenveo, Inc.

 Optimal assessment of public company bankruptcy risk requires the balanced, holistic analysis provided by the FRISK® score.

 The FRISK® score is a game-changing tool that combines several key inputs to assess bankruptcy risk.
-The first of a five-part look at these inputs, here’s how the stock market plays a role.
+Here’s how credit manager crowdsourcing play a role.

 In 2016, there were more than 50 million people 65-or-older living in the United States.
 Although the post-acute healthcare industry is still growing along with its prime customer base, this fiercely competitive service industry remains a highly fragmented market.
 Recent industry trends have operators promoting a mixed use of facilities, such as child day care, in order to diversify revenue streams against regulatory headwinds.